Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ConfigurationIntelliSense/readme.txt

 ﻿

    -------------------------------------------------------------------------
-    README file for JS Engine Switcher for .Net: IntelliSense 1.5.0 Alpha 2
+     README file for JS Engine Switcher for .Net: IntelliSense 1.5.0 Beta 1

    -------------------------------------------------------------------------